 Not taking the employment path to loan forgiveness?
 Then you’ll likely be seeking forgiveness based on your economic status or a catastrophic circumstance.

-To qualify your loans for most forgiveness programs, you’ll need to apply for one of these plans.
-Each forgiveness program has its own rules about which IDR qualifies.
+To qualify, you’ll need to apply for one of these plans.
+Each has its own rules.

 Pay As You Earn Plan (PAYE)

 Any borrower with eligible direct federal loans can apply.
 FFEL Program and Perkins loans are eligible if they’re consolidated.
 You’ll be eligible for discharge after 20 years of repayment.

 Revised Pay As You Earn (REPAYE) Plan

 Any borrower with eligible direct federal loans can apply.
 FFEL Program and Perkins loans are eligible if they’re consolidated.
 You’ll be eligible for discharge after 20 years of repayment for undergraduate loans or 25 years if the debt includes graduate loans.

 Income-Based Repayment (IBR) Plan

 Any borrower with eligible direct federal loans, including FFEL Program loans, can apply.
 Perkins loans are eligible if they’re consolidated.
 You’ll be eligible for discharge 20 years if you took out your first loan after July 1, 2014, and 25 years if you took out your first loan before July 1, 2014.